 In addition, the Commission took action in 2014 to enhance the support and supervision provided to interns.
-Regulations took effect April 1, 2014 mandating that all interns be provided with an annual minimum of 144 hours of general support and supervision and 45 hours of support and supervision specific to teaching English Learners (California Code of Regulations §80033).
+Regulations took effect April 1, 2014 mandating that all interns be provided with an annual minimum of 144 hours of general support and supervision and 45 hours of support and supervision specific to teaching English learners (California Code of Regulations §80033).

 Legislation enacted in 2001, SB 57 (Scott, Chap.
 269, Stats.
-2001), allows qualified individuals to become multiple and single subject teachers through an Early Completion Option (ECO).
-Within this option, candidates who successfully complete a Commission-approved teaching foundations exam in their field, which includes teaching methods, learning development, diagnosis and intervention, classroom management and reading instruction (currently the NES Assessment of Professional Knowledge and the first task of the Teaching Performance Assessment), and who subsequently pass the remaining portions of the teaching performance assessment on their first attempt may be granted a preliminary credential.
+2001), allows qualified individuals to become Multiple and Single Subject teachers through an Early Completion Option (ECO).
+Within this option, candidates who successfully complete a Commission-approved teaching foundations exam in their field, which includes teaching methods, learning development, diagnosis and intervention, classroom management and reading instruction (currently the NES Assessment of Professional Knowledge and the first task of the Teaching Performance Assessment), and who subsequently pass the remaining portions of the teaching performance assessment on their first attempt may be granted an initial credential.
 Under SB 57, credential candidates still need to meet the existing requirements of a bachelor's degree, subject matter competence, U.S. Constitution, computer technology, basic skills, and character fitness to qualify for a credential.
-Those seeking the Multiple Subject credential also need to pass the RICA.
+Those seeking the Multiple Subject credential, or Education Specialist credential, also need to pass the RICA.